-- Press the ON/OFF button. - The startup screen is displayed.
+- Press the power button. - The startup screen is displayed.

-2 Enter [AUTO] mode.
+2 Enter [AUT0] mode.

-- Press the < button several times until [AUTO] is displayed. - Aim the camera at the subject.
+- Press the button several times until [AUTO] is displayed. - Aim the camera at the subject.
 The camera will make a slight clicking noise as it determines the scene.

-Icons representing the scene and image stabilization mode are displayed in the upper right of the screen
+Icons representing the scene and image stabilization mode are displayed in the upper right of the screen.